symfony/symfony-docs/form/unit_testing.rst

                 'test2' => 'test2',
             );

             $objectToCompare = new TestObject();
-           //$objectToCompare will retrieve data from the form submission pass it at second argument
+            // $objectToCompare will retrieve data from the form submission pass it at second argument
             $form = $this->factory->create(TestedType::class, $objectToCompare);

             $object = new TestObject();